Last Updated on

 It’s an unwritten rule that squats take preference over any other exercise when it comes to the use of the squat rack.
 Using it for anything else is usually down to laziness or just straight forward ignorance.

-If you’re doing bent over rows, pick the bar up off the floor for each set, you’re training your back aren’t you?
-Same for military press, unless you’re pressing over 100kg’s you have no excuse to even consider using the squat rack.
+If you’re doing bent-over rows, pick the bar up off the floor for each set, you’re training your back, aren’t you?
+Same for the military press, unless you’re pressing over 100kg’s you have no excuse to even consider using the squat rack.

 And don’t even get us started on people curling in there, I’m not even going to explain why that is wrong.
 If we had it our way it would be an instant ban offence.